Close

 Our representative will get in touch with you at the earliest.

-When Should TDS be Deducted and Who is Liable to Deduct it?
+When Should TDS be Deducted, and Who is Liable to Deduct it?

-When Is TDS Deducted and Who Is Responsible for It
+When is TDS Deducted, and Who is Responsible for It?

 For most payments, TDS rates are specified in the income tax legislation, and TDS is deducted by the payer based on these rates.
-You will not have to pay any tax if you provide investment proof (for claiming deductions) to your company, and your total tax payable is less than the tax limitation.
+You will not have to pay any tax if you provide investment proof (for claiming deductions) to your company and your total tax payable is less than the tax limitation.
 As a result, you should not have any TDS deducted from your wages.
-Similarly, if your total income is substantially below the tax threshold, you can file Form 15G and Form 15H with your bank to avoid TDS being taken from your interest income.
+Similarly, if your total income is substantially below the tax threshold, you can file Form 15G and Form 15H with your bank to avoid taking TDS from your interest income.

 TDS On Insurance Premium